 Multicultural Postdoctoral Residency Emphasis Area

-A multicultural postdoctoral resident is expected to perform all the duties of a generalist clinician in a comprehensive multicultural university counseling center.
-Due to Counseling Services' commitment to the development of practitioners who promote social justice and consistently work within a multicultural lens, postdoctoral residents are provided supervision and training as they develop an area of focus related to a specific cultural group or topic related to multiculturalism and diversity.
+Due to CAPS' commitment to the development of practitioners who promote social justice and consistently work from a multicultural lens, postdoctoral residents are provided supervision and training as they develop an area of focus related to a specific cultural group or topic related to multiculturalism and diversity.
 The multicultural postdoctoral resident is expected to engage in the following activities as part of increasing their competency regarding the selected area of focus.
-The primary supervisor will provide considerable support and guidance throughout these steps.
+The primary supervisor will provide support and guidance throughout these steps.

 There are four major component areas of the Training Program.
 These areas are Cultural Diversity, Training (including Supervision), Direct Service, and Indirect Service.

-This component is considered to be the most important of the training program for interns and is woven throughout all other components.
+This component is considered one of the most important of the training program for residents and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which residents take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
-Additionally, Counseling Services hosts an annual one-day Multicultural Training Day conference, which residents attend.
-Some residents deliver presentations at the conference.
+Additionally, CAPS hosts an annual one-day Multicultural Training Day conference, which residents attend.
+Residents have the option to deliver presentations at the conference.

 Tentative Seminars Attended by Post-doctoral Residents